 Worn Out Pots

-Worn out pots can also make a lot of odd noises.
+Worn-out pots can also make a lot of nasty noises.
 The pots are what control the volume and tone of the guitar.
-If they’re worn out, then they can cause the signal to become interrupted, which will lead to a crackling sound.
+If they’re worn, then they can cause signal loss.
+This can lead to a crackling sound.

-If you think the problem might be with the pickup switch, then try operating it a few times to see if the crackling or cutting out changes with different settings.
+Do you think the problem might be with the pickup switch?
+Then try operating it a few times to see if the crackling or cutting out changes with different settings.
 A bad switch will need to be replaced and can be done if you can solder.

 Learn more about the pickup selector switch here!

 A bad ground connection in the guitar’s electronics can also cause noise problems.
 Even pops when you touch the strings.
 An example of bad ground is a Floyd Rose system or similar bridge that has a wire connected to it where the springs are.

 In some cases, this wire has worn out.
 Or it has caught on something and is disconnected.
 This will cause a crackling sound when the tremolo is used.